We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 When should you take an at-home colon cancer test?

-Doing a FIT is a good option for those at average risk of colon cancer who are looking to avoid the hassle of a colonoscopy, have less access to colonoscopies, or just prefer a less invasive screening option and don’t mind doing a FIT every year.
+Doing a FIT once a year is a good option for those at average risk of colon cancer who want to avoid the hassle of a colonoscopy, have less access to colonoscopies, or prefer a less invasive screening option and don’t mind doing a FIT annually.

 How can colon cancer be detected without a colonoscopy?